hadjiprocopis/DUTC/README.md

 # date: 18-02-2018
 # version: 1.0

+WARNING: do not click the link below (final report PDF), just save it and open it locally.
+The PDF file is too large and Github will insist on showing it inline.

 The final report as PDF is [here](../master/RMARKDOWN_OUT_REPORTS/7.final_report.pdf).
-WARNING: do not click the above link, just save it and open it locally.

 The final report as HTML [here](../master/RMARKDOWN_OUT_REPORTS/7.final_report.html)